 Why Respondents Use Protein Supplements

-Primary use case selected by quiz respondents; dashed markers indicate February baseline
+Primary use case selected by quiz respondents; dashed markers indicate the April 20, 2026 baseline

 General health